Click on the links below to preview selected pages from this course.

 - How would you describe the representative image of Benton’s peripheral blood smear?

-- Staining for myeloperoxidase (MPO) is significant in distinguishing myeloid blasts from lymphoid blasts, as MPO is present in granules of myeloid and ...
+- True or False: Staining for myeloperoxidase (MPO) is significant in distinguishing myeloid blasts from lymphoid blasts as MPO is present in granules o...

 - Review of Immunophenotyping and Cytochemistry Staining in Leukemias

-Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for medical laboratory science students, pathology residents, and other healthcare personnel who are interested in the physiologic concepts surrounding pediatric hematology.
+Intended Audience: Medical laboratory scientists and medical laboratory technicians.
+This course is also appropriate for medical laboratory students, pathology residents, and other healthcare personnel who are interested in the physiologic concepts surrounding pediatric hematology.